1. Straightforward True or False Answer Choices

 The following is an example taken from a previous exam …

 Question: Joe and Jim, local businessmen, conceived the idea of an improved fishing pole.
 Thereafter, they had a prototype made, and after successfully testing the pole, they filed a patent application on their invention.
 Both men are widowers, Joe with a grown son, and Jim with a grown daughter.
 Joe and Jim invite their children to come to the next Lions Club social event, and it isn’t long before the children are thinking in terms of wedding bells.
 Ecstatic at the thought of the upcoming marriage, Joe and Jim decide to assign their patent application to their children as a wedding present.
 Accordingly, they execute a document properly assigning their patent application to their children effective on the date of their marriage, and mail it to the USPTO with a cover letter requesting that the document be recorded.
-Shortly after the document is recorded, Joe’s son meets another woman, and breaks off his engagement to Jim’s daughter.
+Shortly after the document is recorded, Joe’s son meets another woman and breaks off his engagement with Jim’s daughter.
 In light of this scenario, which of the following statements is true?

 - Since the assignment was conditioned on the marriage of the children, and the condition was not fulfilled, the USPTO will regard the assignment as without effect for Office purposes.